themagicalmammal/howtolinux/README.md

 ![custom-resolution-final](https://github.com/themagicalmammal/howtopopbuntu/blob/master/Screenshots/custom-resolution-final.png)

 #### [Problem] How to get rid of custom resolution?
-**Ans -** Simple if you have added custom resolution to your .profile, open it again, remove those lines, and reboot.
+**Ans.** Simple if you have added custom resolution to your .profile, open it again, remove those lines, and reboot.

 #### [BUG] Problems regarding Hybrid Graphics Switching.
-**Ans -** If you have a Hybrid or Multiple Graphics Card, your display name will change if you switch graphics.
+**Ans.** If you have a Hybrid or Multiple Graphics Card, your display name will change if you switch graphics.
 So, you have to change the xrandr --addmode <displayname> if you switch Graphics.

 ## 3. Preferred Apps
 Pop has apps that you need.
 But, if you do not like them, you can also get alternatives.